11 — The Pixel Wars

 Act 2: The Ember Frame

-I mapped every tile allocation in the party menu — 62 tiles of BG graphics, 9 tiles for the user frame, 9 for the standard frame, 70 tiles per party slot, message bars, action windows.
+I mapped every tile allocation in the party menu — 62 tiles of BG graphics, 9 for the user frame, 9 for the standard frame, 70 per party slot, message bars, action windows.
 Found a 17-tile gap between 0x3E and 0x4E.
 Moved the frame there.
 Charmander survived.

 Round 3: The transparent shadow.
 The frame has rounded corners that should show the party menu through them, plus an inner shadow between the border and fill area.
 Both used palette index 14 in the source art.
 GBA BG tiles treat index 0 as hardware transparent.
 I needed corner pixels transparent but shadow pixels opaque — same source index, different behavior.